What Is Mobile Home Insurance (HO-7) and How Does It Work?

 Q: Is mobile home insurance required by law?
 Mobile home insurance is not legally required in any U.S. state.
 However, if you're financing your manufactured home, your mortgage lender will almost certainly require you to carry an active HO-7 policy.
 Mobile home park communities and HOAs may also require proof of insurance as a condition of residency.

-Q: How much is mobile home insurance per month?
+Q: How much is mobile home insurance per month in 2026?
 The average mobile home insurance policy costs between $58 and $125 per month, based on an annual range of $700 to $1,500.
 Your exact rate depends on your home's age, location, size, and the coverage limits you choose.
-High-risk states like Florida and Texas can push monthly costs significantly higher.
+High-risk states like Florida and Texas can push monthly costs to $115 or more.

 Q: Can I use a standard HO-3 policy for my manufactured home?
 No. Standard HO-3 policies are written for site-built, stick-frame homes and are not designed for mobile or manufactured homes.
 You need an HO-7 policy that accounts for the unique construction, materials, and risk profile of factory-built housing.
 Using the wrong policy type could leave your home uninsured after a claim.